Neverending Past

-Neverending Past (Između dana i noći) is a 2018 Montenegrin drama anthology film directed by Andro Martinovic.
+Neverending Past (Između dana i noći) is a 2018 Montenegrin-Serbian anthology mystery drama film written and directed by Andro Martinovic.
 It was selected as the Montenegrin entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 Three stories examine relationships of fathers and sons.
 They span three eras: near the end of World War II, during the fall of the Berlin Wall, and in the early 1990s after the breakup of Yugoslavia.